Should I Keep Investing Even Through Times of Market Volatility?

 Market volatility can be defined as a spectrum or range of price change security experiences over a given period of time

 Essentially, volatility refers to how much a security or stock price is changing during a certain time frame.
-Low volatility generally means stability and consistency, while high volatility is a result of extreme price fluctuations.
+Low volatility generally means stability and consistency, while high volatility is a result of extreme price fluctuation, both up and down.

 It’s not surprising that these peaks and valleys make investors uneasy, especially when they occur so erratically.